oSharpey/cyber-obsidian/year-2/HBCS/CW1.md

 Assessing difficulty of use
 - Sharing login information with trusted contacts: De-motivators
-	- Bitwardens sending system is complex
+	- system: Bitwardens sending system is complex to use, lots of complex options, not efficient
+	- external: